Q. What do the Trench Safety Regulations (520 CMR 14.00) require?

 A. Yes, assuming the excavation meets the definition of a trench.
 A percolation test or a soil evaluation is considered construction related and therefore requires the issuance of a trench permit.

-A. Yes, if the excavation that is dug meets the statutory definition of a trench which is as follows: "an excavation which is narrow in relation to its length, made below the surface ground in excess of three feet below grade and the depth of which is, in general, greater than the width, but the width of the trench, as measured at the bottom, is not greater than 15 feet."
+A. Yes, if the excavation that is dug meets the statutory definition of a trench: "an excavation which is narrow in relation to its length, made below the surface ground in excess of three feet below grade and the depth of which is, in general, greater than the width, but the width of the trench, as measured at the bottom, is not greater than 15 feet."

-A. If the permitting authority or an inspector from DPS or DOS identifies a serious threat to public safety, he or she may order an immediate shutdown of the trench worksite.
-Conditions warranting the immediate shutdown of a trench include a fatality of serious injury to a member of the General Public; the failure to use effective protections for the General Public; the failure to obtain a permit; or any other condition that constitutes a serious threat to life, limb, or property of the General Public as determined by the permitting authority.
-An appeal from the immediate shutdown may be made to the permitting authority or DPS/DOS.
+A. If the permitting authority or an inspector from OPSI or DLS identifies a serious threat to public safety, he or she may order an immediate shutdown of the trench worksite.
+Conditions warranting the immediate shutdown of a trench include a fatality or serious injury to a member of the General Public; failure to use effective protections for the General Public; failure to obtain a permit; or any other condition that constitutes a serious threat to life, limb, or property of the General Public as determined by the permitting authority.
+An appeal from the immediate shutdown may be made to the permitting authority or OPSI\DLS.
 The appeal must be made within 10 calendar days of the shutdown.
-The trench worksite may not operate again until such time as the entity ordering the shutdown has re-inspected the worksite and is satisfied that protections for the General Public are in use.
-This re-inspection must occur within two (2) business days of written notification by the excavator that is has complied with all the repairs and corrections ordered by the permitting authority.
+The trench worksite may not operate again until such time as the entity ordering the shutdown has re-inspected the worksite and is satisfied that protections for the General Public are in place.
+The re-inspection must occur within two (2) business days of written notification by the excavator that he\she has complied with all repairs and corrections ordered by the permitting authority.

-Where the permitting authority determines that the threat to public safety may warrant the suspension or revocation of the trench permit, the permitting authority may convene a hearing in accordance with the Massachusetts Administrative Procedures Act, M.G.L. c.
+Where the permitting authority determines that a threat to public safety may warrant suspension or revocation of a trench permit, the permitting authority may convene a hearing in accordance with the Massachusetts Administrative Procedures Act, M.G.L. c.
 30A.